PennyLane PennyLane Codebook: Interactive Quantum Computing Lessons

 • Complete beginners to PennyLane who want a structured, hands-on introduction

-• Python developers curious about quantum ML who prefer learning through coding
+• Python developers curious about quantum computing who prefer learning through coding

-• Students who have read about variational quantum algorithms and want to implement them
+• Students who have read about quantum algorithms and variational methods and want to implement them

 • Anyone who has tried to learn PennyLane from documentation alone and wants guided exercises